albar965/littlenavmap-manual/en/OPTIONS.md

 ### Map {#map}

 Has map related customization options.
 Allows to set the click sensitivity, zoom distances and more.

+#### Avoid blurred map display by zooming out to next best step {#blurred-map}

+Checking this helps to get a sharp background image for online maps \(e.g. from OpenStreetMap\) when _Little Navmap_ zooms to or centers map features like airports, the active flight plan leg and others.
+This works best with the map projection `Mercator`.

+As a result the map might be zoomed out farther than expected in some cases.

 ### Map Display {#map-display}